ControlThings/mist-omi-gw/README.md

 * Download and unzip the Aalto ASIA's OmiNode software from Github ** Setup port in conf/application.conf, section "omiservice", "ports" ** Setup whitelist under "input-whitelist-ips" and "input-whitelist-subnets"
-* Download Mist as desribed in: https://github.com/akaustel/mist-examples-nodejs and start the Switch demo
+* Download Mist as described in: https://github.com/ControlThings/mist-examples-nodejs and start the Switch demo
 * Start a Wish node for the mist-omi-gw using:

 ```sh